 Your doctor is able to diagnose which subtype you have by looking at your blood and biopsies under a microscope, or from the report they get from pathology.
 If you don't already know, ask your doctor what subtype you have.

-Before you start treatment
+Questions for your doctor before you start treatment